luzyrawr/programming-fundamentals/C#.md

 ## Inheritance

 A relationship between two classes that allows one to inherit code from the other.
 Also know as an "Is-A" relationship.
 Example: A Car is a Vehicle.
+Allows code re-use and has polymorphic behaviour.

 ## Composition